MJLee25/LEZ-spatial-did-korea/README.md

 ## Overview

-This repository contains the R code used to reproduce the empirical analyses presented in the manuscript.
-The study examines pollutant-specific and spatial air-quality responses associated with South Korea's phased Low Emission Zone (LEZ) expansion using staggered Difference-in-Differences (DID) diagnostics and spatial panel models.
+This repository contains the R code used for the main empirical analyses presented in the manuscript.
+The study examines pollutant-specific and spatial air-quality responses associated with South Korea's phased Low Emission Zone (LEZ) expansion over 2014–2024.

-The repository includes scripts for descriptive analyses, econometric estimation, spatial diagnostics, robustness checks, and figure generation.
+The analysis combines group-time event-study diagnostics for staggered LEZ adoption with non-spatial two-way fixed-effects (TWFE) models and spatial panel models.
+The repository also includes code for spatial autocorrelation diagnostics, robustness analyses using alternative spatial-weight matrices, and placebo tests.

 ## Data